3a1/3a1.github.io/content/posts/argus-monitor-zeroday/index.md

 {{< img src="21.jpg">}}
 {{< img src="22.jpg">}}

-Hooray!
 Everything works!
 We’ve successfully demonstrated a vulnerability for arbitrary reading of physical memory.

 Thank you for reading; I hope you learned something new!

 The complete PoC code is available on [GitHub](https://github.com/3a1/Argus-PoC).

+Upd: Ps: Dont bother trying to use this vuln in your project; It wont work; Told you so;